-With the autumn season officially here, your clients might be looking for some ideas and inspiration for fall landscaping ideas.
+With the autumn season around the corner, your clients might be looking for some ideas and inspiration for fall landscaping ideas.
 With the fall being a time of year that many people embrace, they often want to get in the spirit by creating landscaping displays that highlight everything there is to love about the season.
 This is particularly true at commercial properties, where landscaping displays can draw visitors, residents, or guests in.

 Joseph Barnes, marketing director for Yellowstone Landscape, a national landscaping provider headquartered in Bunnell, Florida, says that the front entrance is the most obvious and impactful area to consider fall landscaping ideas.
 This is where you’ll get the most wow factor and be able to create enticing aesthetic appeal.